hatnote/pacetrack/PROJECT_LOG.md

 * Why do we have two Sun-Times?
 * Show goal criteria from metric config
 * Link to update.log from the campaign
-* Run hourly, keep one per day
 * "More info" cell for article list
 * /static/campaign_name/campaign.json
-* Generate home page from the campaign.json (cached campaign progress)
+* frequency campaign configuration field
+   * fetch_frequency
+   * save_frequency - Run hourly, keep one per day
-* update_frequency campaign configuration field (allows scaling up to megaprojects and down to editathon)
+   * Allows scaling up to megaprojects (fetch daily) and down to editathon (fetch every 10 minutes)
 * "This campaign ended ..." banner
+* Base home.html off of cached campaign.json files.

 ### Deployment